-Pentasa is a prescription medicine used to treat mild to moderate Inflammatory Bowel Disease (Crohn’s Disease and Ulcerative Colitis).
+Pentasa is a prescription medicine used to treat mild to moderate Inflammatory Bowel Disease (IBD for short).
+Two major types are: Crohn's Disease and Ulcerative Colitis.

-It has been available in New Zealand since 1992, so it has been treating New Zealanders with mild to moderate IBD for over 20 years.
+It has been available in New Zealand since 1992, so it has been treating New Zealanders with mild to moderate Inflammatory Bowel Disease for over 20 years.